AntaresSimulatorTeam/antares-xpansion/tests/end_to_end/restart/README.md

 All the tests present in this test have the common marker **optim**.
 There are also markers to launch only tests on specific optimization executables :

-* benderssequential : launching only tests with benderssequential executable
 * bendersmpi : launching only tests with bendersmpi executable
 * mergemps : launching only tests with merge_mps executable